jflm/eyeTest/README.md

 Installation
 ------------

 The easiest way to use eyeTest is to clone this repo locally and periodically pull updates.
 Using Finder, drag and drop `eyeTestMatchers.js` into the `[AppName]Tests/Supporting Files` directory within your Xcode project.
+Select the 'Copy items if needed' checkbox.

 Usage
 -----